Elizabeth Stuckey-French

-Elizabeth Stuckey-French is an American short story writer, novelist and professor.
+Elizabeth Stuckey-French is an American short story writer, novelist, and professor.

-Life
+Early life and education

-Stuckey-French was born on September 2, 1958, in Little Rock.
-She grew up in the town of Lafayette, IN.
+Stuckey-French was born in Little Rock.
+She grew up in the town of Lafayette, Indiana.

 She graduated from Purdue University and was founding editor of the Sycamore Review.
 She was a James A. Michener Fellow at the Iowa Writers Workshop; she graduated with an MFA in 1992.

+Career

-Her stories have appeared in The Atlantic Monthly, The Gettysburg Review, The Southern Review, Five Points, Narr ative.
+Stucky-French's stories have appeared in The Atlantic Monthly, The Gettysburg Review, The Southern Review, Five Points, Narrative.
 She teaches creative writing at Florida State University.

+Reception

-Richard Russo in his commentary about the selections in the 2005 O. Henry anthology, called Stuckey-French's "Mudlavia", "the one that burrowed deepest under my skin".
+Richard Russo, in his commentary about the selections in the 2005 O. Henry anthology, called Stuckey-French's "Mudlavia", "the one that burrowed deepest under my skin".
 He praised the "simplicity of its storytelling; the way its private and public stories play off each other; its fond, gentle humor; the heartbreaking, hard-won wisdom of its narrator."

+Personal life

-She lived in Tallahassee, Florida with her husband Ned Stuckey-French and her two daughters, Phoebe and Flannery.
+Stuckey-French lived in Tallahassee, Florida with her husband Ned Stuckey-French and her two daughters.
 Ned died of cancer in June 2019.